JarnellGpt/NovaCore-Project/README.md

 - GPT-4 for iterative design and planning
 - Fusion fuels: Deuterium, Tritium, Boron-11
 - Containment: Magnetic coils, laser ignition, pellet injection

 ---

+## 🖼️ Visual Assets

+We are building and releasing supporting assets for better understanding and presentation of NovaCore:

+- ✅ Title Slide Visual / Logo
+- 🌀 Reactor Concept Diagram *(Coming Soon)*
+- 🗺️ Timeline Roadmap Graphic *(In Progress)*
+- 📊 Icons & Infographics for Deck *(Ongoing)*

+All assets will be published in `/assets/` or embedded directly in the deck.

+---